-It is based on the application of the unique, trademarked PriorityGO approach, which combines individualised teaching, modern didactic methods and respect for the challenges of contemporary society.
-Education is seen by us as a lifelong philosophy and a continuous approach to life – not as a means to achieve other goals.
+It is based on the application of the unique, trade-mark protected PriorityGO approach, which combines individualised teaching, modern didactic methods and respect for the challenges of contemporary society whereby education is seen as a lifelong philosophy and a continuous approach to life – not as a means to achieve other goals.

-Despite the specialisations mentioned above, the education we provide is in accordance with the Framework Educational Programme for Grammar School´s, so our graduates receive universal education, including instruction in humanities, culture – and excellent language skills.
-Our students have broad general knowledge with excellent results in the school-leaving exam and they become successful in their further studies at prestigious universities in the country and very often abroad.
+Despite the specialisations mentioned above, the education we provide is in accordance with the Framework Educational Programme for Grammar Schools, so our graduates receive universal education, including instruction in humanities, culture – and excellent language skills.
+Our students have broad general knowledge with excellent results in the school-leaving exam and they become successful in their further studies at prestigious universities within the country and very often abroad.